fhildeb/ba-distributed-systems/README.md

 ## Repository Contents

-> Insight were transformed into 12 practical projects, from which included code project
+> Insight were transformed into 12 practical projects, from which included code project.
+Be aware that some subdirectories are standalone Maven projects.

 1. WIP
    - Hash and Brute Atacks
-   -
+   - Bitcoin Address Generation
 2. WIP
    - WIP
    - WIP